Loss Barcode: A Topological Measure of Escapability in Loss Landscapes: Loss Barcode

-In realization we optimize the curve by applying the orthogonal gradient $-(\textrm{grad}\,L)_n$, multiplied by learning rate, to a set of points approximating $s(t)$.
-The maximum value of the loss function on the set of points approximating $s(t)$ decreases, for sufficiently small learning rate, at each iteration.
-For Lipshitz $L$ and sufficient number of points this also ensures that the maximal value on the curve decreases.
-Details of this optimization on sampled paths are described in section \ref{expermtl} below.
-In the cases of extremely high dimensional deep neural networks if the computation of $(-\textrm{grad}\,L)_n$ on sufficiently big number of points approximating a curve becomes prohibitively expensive, the following strategy can be applied: replace the computation of $(-\textrm{grad}\,L)_n$ for a big number of points on the curve by stochastic estimate via calculation on fewer number of points distrubuted randomly along the curve.
+In practice, we can optimize the path by applying the gradient $-(\textrm{grad}\,L)_n$, multiplied by a learning rate, to a set of points approximating $\gamma(t)$.
+The gradient is calculated via SGD or other gradient-based methods.
+The maximum value of the loss function on the set of points approximating $\gamma(t)$ decreases for a sufficiently small learning rate at each iteration.
+For Lipschitz $L$ and a sufficient number of points, this also ensures that $\max_{t}L\left(\gamma\left(t\right)\right)$ decreases.

-After optimizing a set of sampled paths starting at given minimum $p$ and going to points with lower loss, we calculate the segment corresponding to $p$ in $\text{Barcode}\,(L)$ using formula (\ref{eq:Paths}).
-This is summarized in Algorithm \ref{algPenlt} below.
+To estimate $\text{Barcode}\,(L)$, we repeat the training of a network several times from random initializations to get a sample of minima and then optimize the set of paths between them.
+After optimizing a set of paths starting at the given minimum $p$ and going to the points with lower loss, we calculate the segment corresponding to $p$ in $\text{Barcode}\,(L)$ using the formula (\ref{eq:Paths}).
+This is summarized in Algorithm \ref{algPenlt}.
+This algorithm gives a stochastic estimate for $\text{Barcode}\,(L)$.